-Cancellations: You will be billed for late cancellations and no-shows.
-The fee for all other no-shows or late cancellations will be $100.00; this policy applies for the outpatient clinic and Intensive Outpatient Program (IOP). .
+Cancellations: You will be billed for late cancellations and no-shows if you do not provide 48 business hours notice.
+The fee for all other no-shows or late cancellations will be $100.00; this policy applies for the outpatient clinic and Intensive Outpatient Program (IOP).
 This fee will be waived if you are able to reschedule your appointment during the same week.
 This fee is not covered by insurance or the sliding scale policy.
 If you cancel your appointments frequently we will discuss this in session.
 If you continue to cancel or no-show frequently treatment may be ended.

 Payment: Payment is expected at the time services are provided.
 Regardless of the custody arrangement you may have regarding payment for co-pays or mental health services, the parent that brings the child in for the appointment will be expected to pay at each appointment.
 If the parent does not bring the child to the appointment, you may ask to put your credit card on file and the front desk staff will charge your credit card automatically for the co-pay and/or deductible for the visit.
 We will not ‘split’ the bill between two parents nor try to collect co-pays from a parent who does not come to the sessions.
 It will be up to the individual parent bringing the child to recover whatever is owed from the other parent without involving the Bay Area Children’s Association.
 If payment for services provided is not made within 30 (thirty) days after receiving a billing statement, there will be a $50.00 late fee added to the amount due.
 There will continue to be a $50.00 charge for each additional 30 (thirty) days that payment is not received.